 Individual

-This type of change management refers to the specific people in the environment that is changing.
+This type of change management refers to the specific people in the environment who are changing.
 If an office or workplace leader has a solid, working understanding of the strengths, weaknesses, needs, and desires of their group, then they will be able to effectively plan for how to support them during change.

 This should be the foundational, first focus before other changes take place.